-Applicants must access the PSO's eGrants grant management website at https://eGrants.gov.texas.gov to register and apply for funding.
-For more instructions and information, see eGrants User Guide to Creating an Application, available https://eGrants.gov.texas.gov
+Applicants must access PSO's eGrants grant management website at https://eGrants.gov.texas.gov to register and apply for funding.
+For more instructions and information, see eGrants User Guide to Creating an Application, available here.

 Note: Special application procedures apply to this program.
 See the Special Application Procedures Addendum for more information.